PerezHz/TaylorIntegration.jl/docs/src/kepler.md

 We use the change in energy and angular momentum of the orbit with respect to the initial value of the corresponding quantity as a function of time.
-These quantities are expressed in units of the local epsilon of the initial energy or angular momentum.
+These quantities are expressed in units of the *local epsilon* of the initial energy or angular momentum, respectively.
 This serves to illustrate the accuracy of the calculation, shown in Figure 2 and 3.
 ```@example kepler
 e0 = energy(q0...)